OswinLosper/oswin-losper-blog/content/pages/blog/benefits-of-automation-testing.md

 colors: colors-c
 date: '2021-09-16'
 excerpt: >-
-  Web applications today are getting more complex on a day to day basis.
+  Web applications today are getting more complex daily.
 Stakeholders and clients have much bigger expectations of what web applications need to do these days.
 featuredImage:
   type: ImageBlock
   url: /images/benefits-2-NEW.jpg